arcanemachine/phoenix-todo-list/README.md

 ### Testing

-Before running any tests, use the instructions above to ensure that:
+Before running any tests, make sure that you have followed the instructions in the section above.

-- The required environment variables have been set.
-  - Use the instructions in the previous step to create a basic `.env` file in the project root directory.
-- A Postgres server is up and running.
+Notes:

-  - To easily create a Postgres server container, run `just postgres`.
+- To run all tests at once, run `just test`.
+  - The first test run may appear to hang when the console says `Resetting the database...`.
+    - Elixir may need a minute or two to compile dependencies for the `test` `MIX_ENV`.
+- A Postgres server must be running for the tests to pass.
   - You may need to create a test database: `MIX_ENV=test mix ecto.create`
   - If any errors occur during the tests, try resetting the test database: `MIX_ENV=test mix ecto.reset`
     - For example, the E2E test scripts reset the database between test runs.
 However, if the script is aborted, the database may not be reset, which can effect the results of `mix test`.